 Most needy program participants qualify for respite services free of charge.
 Individuals with higher incomes may be asked to contribute to the cost of care based on a sliding scale.
 A case manager will determine the exact amount during the applicant's initial assessment.
 (Contribution is not mandatory).
 Also during the assessment, a plan of care is developed for which there is no charge.

-The Department of Aging and Independent Living administers these programs with funds being provided by the Kentucky Cabinet for Health and Family Services.
+The Department of Aging and Independent Living administers this program with funds provided by the Kentucky Cabinet for Health and Family Services.

 Eligibility for the Adult Day Care and Alzheimer's Respite Program is determined on several levels.
 Unlike many assistance programs, this program does not have strict financial limits when it comes to the participant's income and assets.
 In fact, there are no income and asset limits.

 However, based on one’s income, there may be a suggested fee for services based on the Federal Poverty Level (FPL).
 For applicants in a household of one or two with income up to 129% of the FPL, there is no fee.
 This means, as of 2020, a single applicant can have monthly income up to $1,371 and a married couple can have up to $1,853.
 For persons over these income limits, out of pocket expenses, such as medical bills are also considered.
 Therefore, there may or may not be a suggested fee.